SomisettyVedaSai/UPI_Payment_System/README.md

 ## 📄 License

-This project is for educational purposes only.
+This project is developed for educational purposes only.